braph-software/BRAPH-2/tutorials/general/readme.md

 # BRAPH 2.0 — Getting started

-Welcome to the General tutorials section of BRAPH 2.0!
-This section provides a comprehensive introduction to getting started with BRAPH 2.0, including preparing your data and using the graphical user interfaces (GUIs).
+This section provides a comprehensive introduction to get started with BRAPH 2.0, including preparing your data and using the graphical user interfaces (GUIs).

 ## Tutorials to Prepare Your Data in BRAPH 2